KristofferHebert/phaser-express/README.md

 - Kristoffer Hebert

 ## Original developers
-This game was originally developed for Seattle Playfab Hackathon 2015.
+This game was originally developed for Seattle Playfab Hackathon in 2015.
 The project has been refactored and continued by Kristoffer Hebert.

 - Yonas Berhe
 - Louis Vichy